 However, he was later released by Marseille for kicking a fan and had a forgettable three months at West Ham.
-The 38-year-old is now back at United in a coaching role, when he’s not molesting raw chicken on Instagram.
+These days he’s a hugely entertaining pundit.

 Park is another former United player who moved to QPR, while he also had a loan spell back at PSV before retiring in 2014.

 “I’m leaving with no regrets, I enjoyed playing football,” Park said upon his move to QPR.
 “I have achieved more than I thought I would.
 I’m truly grateful for all the support I have received and I will live the rest of my life thinking how I can pay it back.”